-Your boat features a bait prep station located directly behind the helm chair.
-The integral swivel faucet is pressurized by the fresh water pump which provides cold running water to the station.
+Your boat features a bait prep station located directly behind the captain's chair in the leaning post.

+The integral faucet is pressurized by the fresh water pump which provides cold running water to the station.
+A knife holder is locate on the aft face of the unit.